-AUC in GSM, for 2G, 3G, and LTE authentication.
+AUC in GSM for 2G, 3G, and LTE authentication.

 Sim Authentication Data In AuC :

 While manufacturing SIM cards, an authentication key called Ki is embedded in SIM.
-The same key is configured on AuC, for the IMSI.
+The same key is configured on AuC for the IMSI.
 During GSM authentication, AuC generates vectors using Ki, Random number, and Authentication algorithm.
-Send Authentication-Info (SAI) is the GSM level map protocol procedure.
+Send Authentication-Info (SAI) is the GSM-level map protocol procedure.
 Each GSM MAP message uses SS7 as a transport protocol.

 Authentication Vectors for 2G, 3G, and LTE:

-With the advancement of mobile network generation, mobile communication becoming more secure.
-This leads to more advancements in algorithms and a total number of parameters, here we will discuss the authentication vectors for 2G, 3G, and LTE (4G) mobile networks.
+With the advancement of mobile network generation, mobile communication is becoming more secure.
+This leads to more advances in algorithms and a total number of parameters.

 A3(Ki, RAND) -> SRES, A8(Ki, RAND) = Kc